Connect with others who understand.

 Chorionic Villus Sampling

-CVS can be done after the 10th week of pregnancy, so it can be the first choice for those who want a diagnosis as soon as possible.
+CVS can be done after the 10th week of pregnancy, so it may be the first choice for those who want a diagnosis as soon as possible.
 CVS can be performed like a Pap test, through the cervix, or by inserting a needle directly through the abdomen.
 CVS takes a sample of cells from a specific part of the placenta.
 The child’s DNA can then be extracted from this sample and tested for the genes that cause SMA.

 Amniocentesis

-Amniocentesis is performed by extracting amniotic fluid (the fluid surrounding the baby) with a needle inserted directly through the parent’s abdomen.
+Amniocentesis is performed by extracting amniotic fluid (the fluid surrounding the baby) with a needle inserted directly through the abdomen.
 It can be performed 15 weeks or later into a pregnancy.
-The needle is not meant to touch the baby, however, there is a risk of infection as well as miscarriage associated with the procedure.
+The needle is not meant to touch the baby, but there is a risk of infection as well as miscarriage associated with the procedure.
 DNA from the baby is then extracted from this fluid for testing.

 Risks of Prenatal Testing